How Do You Optimize Game Art Assets on Blender?

 3D Art & Game Development

 Game asset optimization has always been linked to reducing render times.
-At the same time, decreasing the required users’ devices’ computing power increases the game sales as the number of devices that can run the game increases.
+At the same time, decreasing the required users’ devices’ computing power increases game sales as the number of devices that can run the game increases.

 Techniques for Game Art Optimization in Blender